 - signal control, improved pedestrian routes and a new signal controlled pedestrian crossing. - A614/Blyth Road junction in Blyth.
 An improvement scheme was identified to provide signal control at this junction.
 This has been installed and became operational in May 2017. - B6463 Blyth Road/Scrooby Road/Main Street/Bawtry Road double mini-roundabout junction in Harworth.
 An improvement scheme has suggested the introduction of traffic signal control although a feasible and deliverable scheme remains to be identified. - A1(T)/A614 junction in Blyth.
 An improvement scheme was implemented in May 2017 to enlarge the northern priority roundabout and modify the lane allocations. - A614/Scrooby Road priority junction in Harworth.
-Traffic signal control was originally identified as a potential improvement scheme although subsequent detailed design has suggested that this would not be achievable from a design and economic perspective.
-A 'Ghost-Island' right turn scheme is now proposed instead, which has yet to be implemented. - 5.2.2 All the above junction improvements not already delivered are included in the Nottinghamshire LTP3 Implementation Plan (2015/16 2017/18) which identifies that the remaining funding for these schemes (which will be dependent upon the final scheme designs) will be a contribution from Bassetlaw District Council using funding from its Community Infrastructure Levy (CIL). - 5.2.3 The council's Infrastructure Funding Statement currently identifies the following transport improvement schemes for CIL funding: - A614/Scrooby Road, Harworth - A620/A638 roundabout.
-Retford - B1164/A6075 Junction, Tuxford - A57/A60 Sandy Lane roundabout, Worksop (A57 and Highground arms only) - A57/Claylands Avenue roundabout, Worksop - A60/A619 roundabout, Worksop
+Traffic signal control was originally identified as a potential improvement scheme although subsequent investigation identified that this would not be achievable from a design and economic perspective and a 'Ghost-Island' right turn scheme is now proposed but has yet to be implemented. - 5.2.2 Bassetlaw District Council's 2020/21 Infrastructure Funding Statement currently identifies the following transport improvement schemes for CIL funding: - A620/A638 roundabout, Retford Not Commenced - A57/Claylands Avenue roundabout, Worksop Not Commenced - A60/A619 roundabout, Worksop Not Commenced - A57/B6041 Gateford Road roundabout, Worksop B6041 arm only Completed